Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.15.2
+- Catch when Morrowind's adapter (video card/monitor output) selection is no longer valid and reset to default.
+- Fix distant texture scrolling effect not working for some custom models.
+- Fix distant land generator freezing/crashing on models without normals.
+- Fix dynamic visibility for Firemoth quest boats.

 0.15.1
 - High quality atmosphere mode now has added skylight customization through the API.
 It affects the both the sky and the atmosphere haze colour, which allows unnatural weathers to be created.
 It will be accessible through a new version of Weather Adjuster.
 - High quality atmosphere minor fixes to colour blending.